 Thanks for your questions.
 I answered them in reverse order.

 We launched GMO Answers to provide one place where anyone could find information or ask questions about GMOs.
-Some of the information is ours.
-For example, the facts that are presented in our basics tab.
-However, you’ll also see reference to peer-reviewed “solid science,” and answers from independent, third party experts in response to the scientific questions we are being asked.
+Some of the information is ours―for example, the facts that are presented in our Explore the Basics section.
+However, you’ll also see reference to peer-reviewed “solid science” and answers from independent, third-party experts in response to the scientific questions we are being asked.

 Is it ethical?
-I believe any time someone is providing in good faith, cited and credible information about an issue, whether or not he or she is invested in the issue, it is ethical.
-But in the spirit of GMO Answers, I ask you to make up your own mind about this.
+I believe any time someone provides, in good faith, cited and credible information about an issue, whether or not he or she is invested in the issue, it is ethical.
+But, in the spirit of GMO Answers, I ask you to make up your own mind about this.